renu9621/Sales-Analysis-Project/README.md

 Step 12 : A bar chart showcasing the bottom five worst selling pizzas based on the revenue, total quantity and total orders was created to identify underperforming or less popular pizza options.

+Step 13: An interactive and dynamic dashboard was created to visualize all the findings.
+The dashboard contains two slicers, 'pizza category' slicer through which data insights for different pizza category can be viewed and 'date' slicer to get data insights for any particular period in the year.
+Two buttons are used to navigate from one dashboard to another.

 ![dashboard_home](https://github.com/renu9621/Sales-Analysis-Project/assets/155563588/c103b47b-a6d0-482c-83a5-de82fc4e5ac3)
 ![dashboard_best_worst](https://github.com/renu9621/Sales-Analysis-Project/assets/155563588/e9b31b4a-6994-4732-ab8c-7ff3f5a1b993)